Whakapapa

 Joanne Cumming

 Jo Cumming grew up and commenced umpiring in Tauranga.
 Joanne attended the University of Waikato, and now lives in Gisborne.
 Jo was appointed to the FIH international umpires list in 2015.
-This Hockey NZ article details her achievement.
 A family affair for Jo, her dad Geoff Lowry played rep hockey for Tauranga and her mother was also involved in hockey, Jo's brother Ashley also played as goalkeeper and progressed to national age group honours.
 Most recently, Jo represented New Zealand as a Neutral Umpire at the World League Round II Tournament in Malaysia at the beginning of 2017, and the Commonwealth Games in the Gold Coast, Australia.

 Craig Gribble